tomcritchlow/SEO-MBA/course-beta.md

 ## Course Schedule & Outline

-The beta format is a weekly 90-min zoom at 12pm ET for five weeks.
+The format is a weekly 90-min zoom at 12pm ET for five weeks.
 Topics and dates:

 - September 15th: Good SEO Strategy
 - September 22nd: Models & Forecasts